kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 by a
 [Snapshot Session Manager](#the-snapshot-session-manager),
-which provides a validating webhook for authorization and a controller to set up the snapshot session and manage the lifecycle of the CR, including deleting it when it expires.
+which provides a validating webhook for authorization and a controller to set up the snapshot access session and manage the lifecycle of the CR, including deleting it when it expires.
-Additional simple CRs that do not involve a controller are also used: the [CSISnapshotSessionService](#csisnapshotsessionservice) CR is used to advertise the existence of a [external-snapshot-session sidecar](#the-external-snapshot-session-sidecar), and the [CSISnapshotSessionData](#csisnapshotsessiondata) CR is created for each active snapshot session and is used for validation.
+Additional simple CRs that do not involve a controller are also used: the [CSISnapshotSessionService](#csisnapshotsessionservice) CR is used to advertise the existence of a [external-snapshot-session sidecar](#the-external-snapshot-session-sidecar), and the [CSISnapshotSessionData](#csisnapshotsessiondata) CR is created for each active snapshot access session and is used for validation.

 [Kubernetes Role-Based Access Control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is used to secure access to the custom resources, restricting visibility to authorized